Skip to content

 A string array representing the command that the container runs to determine if it is healthy.

-The string array must start with CMD to run the command arguments directly, or CMD-SHELL to run the command with the container’s default shell.
+It must start with CMD to run the command arguments directly.
+Or CMD-SHELL to run the command with the container’s default shell.

 {